acresources/serverslist/README.md

 * Anyone

 #### Who approves pull requests?
-* There are several community members that can accept pull requests.
+* There are several community members that can approve pull requests.

 ## Other Resources
 * [ACEmulator](https://github.com/ACEmulator/ACE)